Fleabag Season 2 First Photo Of Phoebe Waller-Bridge

 2019 doesn't seem so far away now, does it?
-Back in August 2017, writer and actress Phoebe Waller-Bridge announced that her Amazon show, Fleabag, would be coming back for season two.
+All the way back in August 2017, writer and actress Phoebe Waller-Bridge announced that her BBC Three show, Fleabag, would be coming back for season two.
 Then, she went off to create another smash hit, Killing Eve.
-It's the buzz from that that's kept us sane during this lonely, Fleabag-less year, and, as a reward for our patience, a photo from the show's long-awaited return has finally arrived.
+It's the buzz from that that's kept us sane during this Fleabag-less year, and, as a reward for our patience, a photo from the show's long-awaited return has finally arrived.

 The photo shows Waller-Bridge back in character as the nameless protagonist, who is grappling with the death of her friend, Boo (Jenny Rainsford), and her tumultuous relationship with her sister Claire (Sian Clifford) and step-mother (Olivia Colman).
 Bill Paterson, Brett Gelman, and Hugh Skinner are also all set to return for season 2.